iTwin/itwinjs-core/docs/core/learning/iModelHub/index.md

 3. iModel.js backends have an identity, registered with iModelHub.
 4. iModel owners decide, which users and which applications have [access](./Permissions.md) to their iModels.

-When an iModel.js backend opens an iModel, it is first required to verify with iModelHub that the iModel's owner has granted the right for the current user and application to access the briefcase.
+When an iModel.js backend opens an iModel, it first verifies with iModelHub that the iModel's owner has granted the right for the specified user and application to access the briefcase.
 In this manner owners can maintain control over who-does-what with their iModels, even if someone receives an unauthorized copy<sup>1</sup>.

 > This means that applications written using iModel.js require a valid project on iModelHub.